vaibhavkhl/vaibhavkhl.github.io/_drafts/solo-backpacking-seasia.md

+---
+layout: post
+title: Solo Backpacking across South East Asia for 2 months.
+comments: True
+---

-I had never traveled solo before and never traveled outside india.
-So when i decided to travel I had zero information.
+I had never traveled solo before and never traveled outside India, so when i decided to travel I had no clue on how to do it.
 First step was to decide where to travel.
-I read few blogs and decided on south east asia for following reasons-
+After reading few blogs I decided on south east Asia because it is cheap, popular and easy backpacking trail.
-1. cheap
-2. very popular backpacking trail.
-Easy to meet other travelers and local people.

-Resources for planning-
+### Resources for planning

+I started looking for books and found [Funky guides](https://www.amazon.com/Backpackers-Guide-Southeast-Asia-2016-ebook/dp/B00OY2QHX4) for backpacking to SE Asia.
+I really liked this book and it helped me decide on the countries and routes.

+I used lonely planet during the journey to find more information about particular places.

-Funky guides had really good and concise information and it helped me most to decide the places and routes. lonely planet wikitravel - i used this during the journey to find places to stay ann eat. you can also download wikivoyage app. hostelworld, hostelbooker and agoda mobile app. maps.me for offline access.
+[Wikitravel](wikitravel.com) - I used this during the journey to find places to stay and eat.
+You can also download the wikivoyage mobile app.

+[Travelfish](travelfish.org) - This has articles about the places and are very well written.

+Hostelworld, Hostelbooker and agoda mobile apps for finding places to stay.

+Use maps.me and download the countries map to use it offline.

-Visa
+### Visa
-Getting visa is easy but there is a lack of straight forward information over the internet regarding documents required.
+Getting visa is a simple process for these countries but there is a lack of proper information over the Internet especially regarding the documents required.

-You only need a passport and visa fees.
+##### Thailand
+15 days visa on arrival for Indian passport holders in Bangkok airport.
+Officialy you only need valid passport, photograph and 1000 Baht.
+But airlines ask for a flight ticket out of country.
+And in Kolkata airport they also asked me for a hotel booking, which I had for only first night in Bangkok.

+##### Laos
+30 days visa on arrival for Indian passport holders at international airport and popular border crossings.
-But airlines require more documents especially flight ticket out of country.
-I did not had a ticket out of laos and had to book it on the airport to board the flight.
+I took a Lao airlines flight from Bangkok and they asked me for a flight ticket out of Laos, which I had to book in the airport to board the flight.

+##### Vietnam
+No visa on arrival.
+I got 30 days visa from Vietnamese embassy in Luang Prabang, Laos for 40$.

 I suggest book a flight ticket out of first country and cancel it later and travel overland.

-Money
+### Money
-Definitely it is the most important thing.
 I read that carrying multiple cards and getting travel cards which has lower transaction fee is a good option.
 I start searching for the right card and after getting frustated because of no clear information and lack of time i did not get any card other than my hdfc debit card which i use in india.
 Bookmyforex was the best option which i found but still i was disappointed by their service.